IROpany/shortcode_like_button_plugin/README.md

 ## Usage

-To use this plugin, follow these steps

-Log in to your WordPress admin dashboard.
+To use this plugin, follow these steps Log in to your WordPress admin dashboard. activate the plugin from the WordPress admin panel.

 Follow these steps to display button on your posts and fixed pages.
 1. go to the edit screen of the post or fixed page.
 Paste the shortcode `[custom_like_button]` anywhere you want.
 2. apply additional CSS if necessary to customize the appearance.